esolomonides/Featuretools-Demos/README.md

 "# featuretoolsdemo"

-Thus far, the .ipynb file only shows an interesting way to display data, which I believe adds a very computationally-inexpensive way to visualize the kind of things clients would want to see, things like what is shown numerically in the feature matrix.
+The first method (with a helper function), plotstuff(dataset), is a computationally-inexpensive way to visualiza the data, and although it has not been fully polished I believe it handles the different quantitative and qualitative data types in an intuitive way.
+This would allow clients to get a good sense of what the feature matrix is telling them, making the actual data science part more palatable.

+the second method, plotting2d(set), is a very rudimentary way to visualize the first-order relationships among the variables in the data.
+It just plots everything in 2D histograms, although it is fairly limited in what it can handle right now in terms of data types.